 Are you running into traffic problems?

 No, I’m not referring to the bumper-to-bumper kind.
-I mean online visitor traffic to your dental landing page.
+I mean online visitor traffic to your landing page – the one you drive your paid search traffic to (I mean, you’re not sending Google ads to your website, are you?
+If you are we need to talk!)

-There are plenty of ways to use digital media to generate landing page visits.
+There are plenty of ways to use dental internet marketing to generate landing page visits.
 You have social media, PPC, SEO, and blogs, just to name a few.
 But is that all there is?
 What if you are still falling short of your goals and want more visitors?

 Television advertising has been around for nearly 80 years, and radio even longer.
-These two old-timers may have passed their prime thanks to online media, but they can still be effective in the right markets.
+Dental TV commercials and radio spots may have passed their prime thanks to online media, but they can still be effective in the right markets.
 Broadcast media tends to be better for long-term, brand awareness campaigns, but that doesn’t mean you can’t include a call to action that sends people to your dental landing page.

 Believe it or not, people still read things printed on paper.
-Local newspapers, community newsletters, and niche magazines are all opportunities to reach your offline audiences.
+Dental ads featured in local newspapers, community newsletters, and niche magazines are all opportunities to reach your offline audiences.
 Long before there was social sharing, newspapers and magazines were passed along from one person to the next and spread out in waiting rooms, multiplying their readership.
 And those publications also tend to lie around for a while, so you get your ad in front of multiple people multiple times.
 You’d have to pay extra for that kind of repeat exposure online.
 Print also gives you greater flexibility than digital media in terms of ad sizes.
-Nothing stands out more than a beautifully designed full-page ad!
+Nothing stands out more than a beautifully designed full-page dental ad!

 If you hand out free stuff, you probably have your website address printed on it.
 It may be more effective, however, to use the opportunity to direct people to your dental landing page instead.
 If you have giveaway items that will be highly visible in public and have ample space for printed messages (e.g., t-shirts, tote bags, soft coolers), consider adding your promotional offer and landing page address.

-Email marketing has an exceptional ROI, but in many ways direct mail is still more effective than its digital successor, including better open rates and better response rates.
+Email marketing has an exceptional ROI, but in many ways dental postcards are still more effective than their digital successor, including better open rates and better response rates.
 Purchasing targeted lists of email addresses can be expensive, but Every Door Direct Mail (EDDM) can be a more cost effective alternative for blanketing neighborhoods near you.
-Like print ads, printed mailers can give you greater creative freedom in the design of your marketing than email.
+Like dental print ads, printed mailers can give you greater creative freedom in the design of your marketing than email.

 If you are only familiar with digital marketing, there are a couple of things you need to keep in mind with these offline approaches.
 First, they can be more expensive (which is one reason why digital is so popular).
 Second, they aren’t as easy to track (the other reason why digital is favored).
 If you want to keep tabs on your ROI for these types of campaigns, get an easy-to-remember custom domain name that is used specifically for that marketing effort.
 Then you can clearly see how much traffic has come from that source.